hn303/CamLandEc-RM03/supervision2-exercises_invisible.md

 ![](statics/Sup2_wolfsheep2.PNG)

-#### Exercise 2: Game of Life (10min)
+#### Exercise 2: Game of Life (if you have time, go through this at the supervision, if not, at your free time)
 1. Open `Life` from `Models Library` under `Computer Science` > `Cellular Automata`.
 2. Game of Life is a simple cellular automata (CA) model where the state of the cells (patches) change according to behavioral rules.
 As the simulation runs, you can find recurring shapes like gliders and blinkers.
 Note: You can refer to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for more detailed information.
 3. Click `setup-random` > `go-forever` to start the simulation, and click `go-forever` again to stop the simulation.

 ![](statics/Sup2_gameoflife1.PNG)

 4. Let's check the `Code` tab.
+(Note: If you don't see line numbers, for Windows users, on the `Menu bar`, click `Tools` > `Preferences` and check `Show Line Numbers`.
+For Mac users, on the `Menu bar`, click `NetLogo` > `Preferences` and check `Show Line Numbers`.)
-In line 2-3, `living?` and `live-neighbors` are variables.
+5. In line 2-3, `living?` and `live-neighbors` are variables.
 In line 8, `ask patches [ cell-death ]` means to [ask](http://ccl.northwestern.edu/netlogo/docs/dict/ask.html) patches to run the `[ cell-death ]` command.
 In line 26, `[ cell-death ]` command sets `living?` as false, and sets patch color as foreground color. `[ cell-birth ]` command does the opposite.
-5. Line 14 means "ask patches to run the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html) command. ifelse commands are very important in language-based rules.
+6. Line 14 means "ask patches to run the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html) command. ifelse commands are very important in language-based rules.
 Line 15-17 means "if `random-float 100 < initial-density` reports true (in other words, "if a `random floating point number >= 0 but less than 100` is less than the `initial density (default=35)`"), run the `[ cell-death ]` command, and otherwise, run the `[ cell-birth ]` command.
 This part makes each cell to check the state of itself.
 Note: You can refer to [NetLogo Dictionary](http://ccl.northwestern.edu/netlogo/docs/index2.html) when trying to understand the codes.

 ![](statics/Sup2_gameoflife2.PNG)

-5. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
+7. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
 This part makes each cell to check the state of its eight surrounding neighbors.
 Note: [neighbors](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).
-6. Line 38 asks patches to run another ifelse command.
+8. Line 38 asks patches to run another ifelse command.
 The rule is:
 - If there is exactly 3 alive neighbors, the cell becomes alive. (birth)
 - If there are less than 2 alive neighbors, the cell dies. (under-population)
 - If there are more than 3 alive neighbors, the cell dies. (over-population)
 - If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)
-7. Try writing this rule into a code, as it is.
+9. Try writing this rule into a code, as it is.
 See how this can be shorted to the code written in the model.

 ![](statics/Sup2_gameoflife3.PNG)

-8. In line 33, try changing `neighbors` to `neighbors4` and see how this affects the simulation.
+10. In line 33, try changing `neighbors` to `neighbors4` and see how this affects the simulation.
-9. Let's add one more command to the model.
+11. Let's add one more command to the model.
 Add the following lines below the `to cell-death` part.
 This command makes this cell colored in green to kill the four surrounding patches.

 `to wild-birth`
   `;; kills all of its neighbours`